The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: 6d (2,0) CFT data from the holomorphic bootstrap

-Equipped with a closed-form expression for $\mathcal{F}_{k_1k_2k_3k_4}(\chi)$ in \eqref{eq:closedformchiralcorrelator}, we can simply compare this with the twisted 6d block expansion \eqref{eq:superblockdecomptwist} in a small-$\chi$ expansion to obtain 6d data $\lambda_{k_1 k_2 \mathcal{X}}\lambda_{k_3 k_4 \mathcal{X}}$ in terms of minimal $\WW_\mathfrak{g}$ data.
-This method is necessarily case-by-case and we have confirmed the formulae for $\lambda_{k_1 k_2 \mathcal{B}[p,0]_\ell}\lambda_{k_3 k_4 \mathcal{B}[p,0]_\ell}$ reported below for at least 100 values of $\ell$\footnote{This exceeds the range of exchanged spins included in the numerical implementations of the analogous multi-correlator bootstrap for 3d $\mathcal{N}=8$ theories \cite{Agmon:2019imm} and 4d $\NN=4$ theories \cite{Bissi:2020jve}.}\footnote{It would be nice to reproduce these results using the Lorentzian inversion formula.
+Applying our small-$\chi$ expansion matching strategy to $\FF_{k_1k_2k_3k_4}$ up to $\{k_i\}=4$ will generate a series of sum rules relating 6d data and $\WW$-algebra parameters.
+To disentangle these sum rules and find expressions for individual $\lambda_{k_1 k_2 \mathcal{X}}\lambda_{k_3 k_4 \mathcal{X}}$, we begin by studying low-rank correlators where certain multiplets $\mathcal{X}$ appear in isolation.
+Having fixed these expressions, we move on to higher-rank correlators and use our previous formulae to fix higher data, as we will demonstrate below.
+This method necessarily computes data case-by-case and we have confirmed the formulae for $\lambda_{k_1 k_2 \mathcal{B}[p,0]_\ell}\lambda_{k_3 k_4 \mathcal{B}[p,0]_\ell}$ reported below for at least 100 values of $\ell$\footnote{This exceeds the range of exchanged spins included in the numerical implementations of the analogous multi-correlator bootstrap for 3d $\mathcal{N}=8$ theories \cite{Agmon:2019imm} and 4d $\NN=4$ theories \cite{Bissi:2020jve}.}\footnote{It would be nice to reproduce these results using the Lorentzian inversion formula.
 This would require explicitly computing every superblock appearing in each $\langle S_{k_1}S_{k_2}S_{k_3}S_{k_4}\rangle$ and applying the inversion formula of \cite{Caron-Huot:2017vep}.
 Alternatively, one could derive reduced superblocks and compute this data using the modified inversion formula of \cite{Lemos:2021azv}.}.
-Some expressions for $\lambda_{k_1 k_2 \mathcal{B}[p,0]_\ell}\lambda_{k_3 k_4 \mathcal{B}[p,0]_\ell}$ are unwieldy and unilluminating so we relegate them to the ancillary \texttt{Mathematica} notebook.
+Some expressions for $\lambda_{k_1 k_2 \mathcal{B}[p,0]_\ell}\lambda_{k_3 k_4 \mathcal{B}[p,0]_\ell}$ are unwieldy and unilluminating so we relegate them to the ancillary \texttt{Mathematica} notebook.\\\\

-We begin with the data appearing in $\langle S_2S_2S_pS_p\rangle$, where we find that:
+\underline{$\langle S_2S_2S_pS_p\rangle$:}\\ We begin with the data appearing in $\langle S_2S_2S_pS_p\rangle$, where we find that: